 Full schedule in the anniversary year

-In 2016, Toronto is celebrating the 30 years of premium racing.
-In the anniversary year, the circuit hosts IndyCar Series, Indy Lights, US F2000 Championship, Pro Mazda series, Canadian Touring Car Championship, IMSA GT3 Cup Challenge Canada, SPEED Energy Formula Off-Road and NASCAR Pinty’s Series.
+In 2016, Toronto celebrated 30 years of premium racing.
+In the anniversary year, the circuit hosted IndyCar Series, Indy Lights, US F2000 Championship, Pro Mazda series, Canadian Touring Car Championship, IMSA GT3 Cup Challenge Canada, SPEED Energy Formula Off-Road and NASCAR Pinty’s Series.

 Address: Honda Indy Toronto, 370 Queens Quay West, Suite 300A, Toronto, ON M5V 3J3, Canada